zx80live/gofp/README.md

 Hello functional programming in GO!
 List(2,4)
 ```
-4. Explore this library by the examples which are presented in the following documentation.
-Good luck! :)
+4. Explore this library by the examples which are presented in that [documentation](#toc0).
+Good luck!

 ## Collection API